Volunteer in the parks

 The Give 365 Volunteer and Outreach program has year round opportunities for almost every interest, schedule, ability, and age focusing on recreation facilities, parks, and amenities.
 Your level of commitment is up to you!
 As a volunteer, you can sign-up for our one day events, short-term experiences, or become a long-term volunteer.
 If you are interested in volunteering at any of the events below, please contact us at firstname.lastname@example.org or call 734.794.6445.
 Individuals, groups, or organizations interested in volunteering can fill out an online registration.
 During registration you will be prompted to indicate your volunteer interests.
 Once registered, you or your group can begin to sign-up for volunteer activities.

 There are also many ways you can volunteer in parks and natural areas with the Natural Area Preservation unit in the City of Ann Arbor.
-To learn more about this program and how you as an individual or group can participate in their events/activities click this link for NAP.
+To learn more about this program, and how you as an individual or group can participate, click this link for NAP.

 can set up workdays for your group with opportunities that meet your